pedagand/MPRI-2.4-DTP/03-total/Recursion.lagda.rst

 Structurally: most-general unifier
 --------------------------------------

+..
+BEGIN HIDE
+..
+TODO reveal the recursive structure in the definition
+..
+END HIDE

 The implementation of the most-general unifier is exactly the same, excepted that termination has become self-evident: when performing the substitution (case ``amgu {suc k} _ _ (m , (σ ∷[ r / z ]))``), the